Spatial Reasoning in Multimodal LLMs via CoT Distillation and Monte Carlo Tree Search for Dutch Facade-Element Detection

 Conclusion

-MLLMs are beneficial for facade analysis when enhanced with reasoning frameworks like DuTCh SpaCE.
+MLLMs are beneficial for facade analysis when enhanced with agentic reasoning frameworks like DuTCh SpaCE.

-Reasoning can compensate for limited visual grounding, and domain expertise can rival raw model scale.
+Agentic reasoning can compensate for limited visual grounding, allowing domain expertise to rival raw model scale.